Yorubaland: Vegetation and climate

 The climate of Yorubaland varies from north to south.
 The southern, central and eastern portions of the territory is tropical high forest, known as the Yoruba lowland forests ecoregion.
 The characteristic vegetation is verdant closed-canopy forests composed of many varieties of hardwood trees including Milicia excelsa which is more commonly known locally as iroko, Antiaris africana, Terminalia superba which is known locally as afara, Entandrophragma or sapele, Lophira alata, Triplochiton scleroxylon (or obeche), Khaya grandifoliola (or African mahogany), Symphonia globulifera, and numerous other species.
 Some non-native species such as Tectona grandis (teak) and Gmelina arborea (pulp wood) have been introduced into the ecosystem and are being extensively grown in several large forest plantations.

-The coastal section of this area features an area covered by swamp flats and dominated by such plants as mangroves and other stilt plants as well as palms, ferns and coconut trees on the beaches.
+The coastal section of this area features an area covered by swamp flats and dominated by plants such as mangroves and other stilt plants as well as palms, ferns and coconut trees on the beaches.
 This portion includes most of Ondo, Ekiti, Ogun, Osun, Lagos states and is characterised by generally high levels of precipitation defined by a double maxima (peak period); March–July and September–November.
 Annual rainfall in Ijebu Ode in the middle of Ogun state, for example, averages 2020 mm.
 The area is the center of thriving cocoa, natural rubber, kola nut and oil palm production industry, as well as lucrative logging.
 Ondo, Ekiti and Osun states are the leading producers of cocoa in Nigeria, while the southern portions of Ogun and Ondo states (Odigbo, Okitipupa and Irele) play host to large plantations of oil palm and rubber.

 The northern and western portions of the region is characterized by tropical woodland savanna climate (Aw), with a single rainfall maxima.
 This area covers the northern two-thirds of Oyo, northwestern Ogun, Kwara, Kogi, Collines (Benin), northern half of Plateau department (Benin) and central Togo.
 It is part of the Guinean forest–savanna mosaic ecoregion, a transitional zone between West Africa's coastal forests and interior savannas.
 Part of this region is derived savanna which was once covered in forest but has lost tree cover due to agricultural and other pressures on land.
 Annual rainfall here hovers between 1,100 and 1,500 mm.
 Annual precipitation in Ilorin for example is 1,220 mm.
 Tree species here include the Blighia sapida more commonly known as ackee in English and ishin in Yoruba, and Parkia biglobosa which is the locust bean tree used in making iru or ogiri, a local cooking condiment.

 The monsoon (rainy period) in both climatic zones is followed by a drier season characterized by northwest trade winds that bring the harmattan (cold dust-laden windstorms) that blow from the Sahara.
 They normally affect all areas except a small portion of the southern coast.
 Nonetheless, it has been reported that the harmattan has reached as far as Lagos in some years.